 Bedroom 1 - double bed, a light and bright room which enjoys fantastic lake views.

-Bedroom 2 - twin beds in a lovely, cosy room, perfect for the little ones or grown up too.
+Bedroom 2 - twin beds in a lovely, cosy room.

-Night storage heating, initial logs for the fire, electricity, Wi-Fi, bed linen.
+Heating, initial logs for the fire, electricity, Wi-Fi, bed linen & towels.

 Available to hire

-Parking for 1 car at end of terrace.
+Parking for 1 car at the end of terrace.

 Other parking available nearby.

 The access lane to the cottage is steep and narrow in places.

 Coniston is an excellent centre for outdoor enthusiasts, with some superb climbing, walking, water sports, fishing and cycling to be had all year round.